tobiasbriones/blog/swe/design/cs/fp/java/canvasplay/removing-cycles-_-a-rounded-rectangle-is-not-a-quadrilateral-2023-12-19/index.md

             rectangle.cx(),
             rectangle.cy()
         );
+        // ...
+Other real Quadrilaterals ... //

+        // This ↓ is not a Rectangle but "looked" like one according to //
+        // "popular" opinion 🤪                                        //
         case RoundRectangle(var rectangle, var arcX, var arcY) ->
             //                    ↑                    //
-            // If you were to pattern-match a          //
+            // If you were to pattern-match a general  //
             // Quadrilateral, you fall into a loop.    //
             //                                         //
             new CanvasRoundRectangleDrawing(